-The Government Decision (478/1999) requires that a disposal facility for spent nuclear fuel shall be designed so that as a consequence of normal operation of the facility, discharges of radioactive substances to the environment would remain insignificantly low, that the annual effective dose to the most exposed members of the public as a consequence of anticipated operational transients remains below 0.1 mSv and as a consequence of postulated accidents below 1 mSv.
+The Government Decree (736/2008) requires that a disposal facility for spent nuclear fuel shall be designed so that as a consequence of normal operation of the facility, discharges of radioactive substances to the environment would remain insignificantly low, that the annual effective dose to the most exposed members of the public as a consequence of anticipated operational transients remains below 0.1 mSv.
+As a consequence of a postulated accident, the annual dose to the most exposed members of the public, other than workers of the facility remains below the value of 1 mSv when postulated accident can be assumed to occur at least once during any period of a thousand operating years.
+Annual dose to the most exposed members of the public have to remain below the value of 5 mSv when postulated accident can be assumed to occur less frequently than once during any period of a thousand operating years.

-Regarding the long term radiation protection requirements for nuclear waste disposal, Government Decision (478/1999) requires that in the period of first several thousands of years the annual effective dose to the most exposed members of the public shall remain below 0.1 mSv and the average annual effective doses to other members of the public shall remain insignificantly low.
+Regarding the long term radiation protection requirements for nuclear waste disposal, Government Decree (736/2008) requires that in the period of first several thousands of years the annual effective dose to the most exposed members of the public shall remain below 0.1 mSv and the average annual effective doses to other members of the public shall remain insignificantly low.
 Beyond that period the average quantities of radioactive substances over long time periods, released from the disposed waste and migrating further to the environment, shall remain below the nuclide specific constraints defined by STUK.
 These constraints are given in the Guide YVL 8.4 as limits for annual activity releases to the environment.
 They are defined so that, at their maximum, the radiation impacts arising from disposal are comparable to those arising from natural radioactive substances and, on a large scale, the radiation impacts remain insignificantly low.